 Next, add a recipient (or two, or three, or as many as you like).

 Type your message, hit “Send,” and your conversation has begun.
-The person you're chatting with will be notified accordingly.
+It'll show up in a tab at the bottom of the window, and the person you're chatting with will be notified accordingly.

 Other ways to start a direct message conversation:

 - Click the "New" button in the chat sidebar.

 - Click on an @mention of someone in a document.

 - Click the "Message" button on someone's profile.